guardian/fsbp-tools/README.md

 ## How to run:

-Bucket blocker takes 3 flags:
+Bucket blocker takes 2 flags:

-- **bucket**: The name of the bucket to block

 - **profile**: The profile to use when connecting to AWS.